Hitman007IN/Google-App-Engine-Feature-Testing/README.md

 a) There is no option to delete an application already deployed to App Engine.
 Though we can disable it.<br />
 b) There is a limit for the number of app that a developer can deploy to App Engine.
 Count has increased from 3 to 10<br />
 c) No ways to change the zone or region once deployed.<br />
+d) We can see the versions of Application deployed on App Engine and the environment as Flexible and Standard.
+But, when the number of application increases, it will be a lot difficult to manage these.

 https://stackoverflow.com/questions/42512/deleting-a-google-app-engine-application
 Issue is raised in Google Issue Tracker - https://issuetracker.google.com/issues/35874988